All Out (2020): Reception

 All Out received mixed to negative reviews from fans and critics.
-Justin Barrasso of Sports Illustrated reviewed the show, saying that "tonight’s All Out show did not meet that high standard of excellence, running into a litany of obstacles that included no singles title change, a limited live crowd dealing with intense humidity and a nearly disastrous spot involving Matt Hardy."
-Brent Brookhouse of CBSSports.com said that "while AEW All Out may have ended with a bang in the form of a competitive and entertaining world title match, the lasting memories from the show will likely be the things that did not go as planned.
-And, for the first time in company history, a pay-per-view event can be viewed as largely disappointing."
+Justin Barrasso of Sports Illustrated reviewed the show, saying that "tonight’s All Out show did not meet that high standard of excellence, running into a litany of obstacles that included no singles title change, a limited live crowd dealing with intense humidity and a nearly disastrous spot involving Matt Hardy".
+Brent Brookhouse of CBS Sports said that "while AEW All Out may have ended with a bang in the form of a competitive and entertaining world title match, the lasting memories from the show will likely be the things that did not go as planned.
+And, for the first time in company history, a pay-per-view event can be viewed as largely disappointing".
 Will Pruett of Pro Wrestling Dot Net declared it as AEW's "first bad pay-per-view".

 Much criticism was given to the poor handling of Matt Hardy's injury during his match with Sammy Guevara (see aftermath section).
 During the All Out post-show media scrum, Tony Khan spoke about the decision to initially stop the match, saying that "Matt had taken a fall in the match, and I stopped the match, paused the match, and sent the doctor to check on him.
-I was concerned that Matt could be hurt, so I rang the bell to stop the match."
+I was concerned that Matt could be hurt, so I rang the bell to stop the match".
 When asked about Dr. Michael Sampson's decision to let Hardy continue, Khan said that "when the doctor checked on him, the doctor passed him and cleared him on the protocol."
 He then added that "there was a good amount of time [to make that decision].
 The doctor did clear him.
 Matt did not pressure him, and Dr. [Michael] Sampson would not be pressured into clearing anybody.
 He's pulled people from our shows without hesitation, whether it's been something with a blood test or with an injury.
 He's really strict about that stuff, and that's why when people have had injuries and he didn't feel comfortable about people doing physicality or wrestling, we never put those people out there.
 I never would have gone against the doctor's decision, and most importantly, Matt would not have been able to overrule the doctor's decision, not with the doctor himself or with me.
 That is what happened.
 The doctor cleared him, which is the first and foremost important thing.
-Matt also did want to continue, but the doctor cleared him."
+Matt also did want to continue, but the doctor cleared him".